jerseycheese/BootHillGM/Docs/TechnicalSpecification.md

 - Add combat-specific inventory interactions (e.g., weapon switching, item usage)
 - Enhance combat UI with more detailed statistics and options

+## 19. Inventory System
+The inventory system is implemented as a separate component (`Inventory.tsx`) that integrates with the main game flow.
+Key features include:

+- Display of player's current items
+- Add and remove items from inventory
+- Use items from inventory
+- Integration with the game state management system

+### Inventory Flow
+1. Initial items are added to the inventory during game session initialization
+2. Players can view their inventory at any time during the game session
+3. Items can be added or removed based on game events or player actions
+4. Using an item triggers appropriate effects in the game state

+### Future Enhancements
+- Implement item categories (e.g., weapons, consumables, quest items)
+- Add item rarity and value for economic interactions
+- Implement inventory capacity limits

-This technical specification outlines the essential requirements for the BootHillGM MVP, including the newly implemented combat system.
+This technical specification outlines the essential requirements for the BootHillGM MVP, including the newly implemented combat system and inventory system.
 It focuses on core functionality and maintainable architecture, suitable for implementation by a single developer new to React and Next.js.
 As development progresses and skills improve, this specification can be expanded to include more advanced features and optimizations.